 The LNG database gives detailed and up-to-date information of liquefaction, regasification facilities and LNG carriers for North and South America, Asia or EMEA.
 Reports identify key gas companies through their shareholdings in processing plants, highlight major projects in new gas producing and importing countries and project future LNG market developments by LNG zone, location, facility name and type.

-This online information portal allows you to screen, monitor and analyse power generation asset development.
-This powerful intelligence tool gives you an in-depth understanding of the future of power generation mix, allowing you to assess the drivers of the power generation industry and identify companies’ asset portfolios.
+This powerful intelligence tool allows you to screen, monitor and analyse power generation asset development.
+Power Plant Tracker gives you an in-depth understanding of the future of the power generation mix, so you can to assess the industry drivers and identify companies’ asset portfolios.